-Lakeshore Technical College is accredited by The Higher Learning Commission, a Commission of the North Central Association of Colleges and Schools.
-The Higher Learning Commission, 230 South LaSalle Street, Suite 7-500, Chicago, IL, 60604-1411; ncahlc.org; 312.263.0456.
+Lakeshore Technical College is fully accredited by the Higher Learning Commission (HLC), one of six regional accrediting bodies in the United States.
+College accreditation includes approval to offer distance education courses and programs.
+The commission can be reached at: The Higher Learning Commission, 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604.
+Phone: 800.621.7440.